Fake tokens: common questions

 How do I check if a token is a scam?

 Dextools works with both Ethereum and BSC and provides a general overview of what state the token is in.
-After searching for the token contract address or a name, you'll be able to check the list of all the purchases and the sales of that token.
+After searching for the token contract address or name, you'll be able to check the list of all the purchases and sales of that token.
 The absence of any sell orders or sales that are only done by the developers is a sign that a token might be a scam.
 There will also be a warning if the platform's algorithms deem that token suspicious.

 In this example you can see an overview of the IOV token:

-Unicrypt is a useful tool to check the liquidity liquidity status of a certain token.
+Unicrypt is a useful tool to check the liquidity status of a certain token.
 If the token developers' initial liquidity is locked, it means they can't withdraw the funds (rug pull, mentioned above), effectively stealing funds from you, the token holder.

 Here's an example of what the aforementioned IOV token looks like on the Unicrypt: